 Soil Amendment.
 Think of a farmer plowing a field.
 Heavy-duty soil amending is basically the same thing.
 Instead of adding seeds, you will be mixing compost into your soil.
 This option is more costly and more intense (you’ll have to tear up your lawn!) but the results will be immediate and noticeable.

-that area, you can calculate how much compost you’ll need.
-There is no
+on that area, you can calculate how much compost you’ll need.
+There is

-landscaper or rent a rototiller or small backhoe.
-Till down 10 inches to
+a landscaper or rent a rototiller or small backhoe.
+Till down 10 inches

-two feet to mix in your compost.
-You can purchase compost commercially,
+to two feet to mix in your compost.
+You can purchase compost

-decomposed and may contain weed seeds.
-Replant with your preferred
+contain weed seeds.
+Replant with your preferred vegetation

-runoff and also improve infiltration.
-For more information, see: How to
+down runoff and also improve infiltration.
+For more information, see:

 4. Dry Well (Infiltration Trench)